qbead/qbeadWebsite/content/main/emily.md

 <p>
 **What was your favorite subject in high school?**

 That’s tough..
-Music theory, history, math, physics?
+Music theory, history, math, physics
 </p>
 </div>
 </div>